- Zygomatic implants are an alternative to traditional implants for people with severe bone loss in the jaw.

 Who is a good candidate for zygoma dental implant?

-There are several types of patients who would be good candidates for zygomatic implants.
-Patients who have mobile maxillary (upper) teeth are good candidates, as well as patients who currently have a traditional denture and would like better retention.
+Several patient types are good candidates for zygomatic implants.
+Patients with mobile maxillary (upper) teeth are good candidates, as are patients who currently wear a traditional denture and would like better retention.

 Where are zygomatic implants placed?